Evan Peters: Personal life

 In 2012, Peters began dating actress Emma Roberts, whom he met on the set of the film Adult World.
-In July 2013, while they were staying at a hotel in Montreal, Canada, someone overheard a dispute coming from their room and called the police.
-After a "heated argument," they had begun hitting each other.
-When the police arrived, they arrested Roberts.
-Peters was not arrested because Roberts did not have any immediately visible injuries.
-Peters declined to press charges, and Roberts was released several hours later.
-In a joint statement, the couple called it "an unfortunate incident and misunderstanding," and stated that they were "working together to move past it."
+In 2013, while the couple was staying at a hotel in Montreal, Canada, at around 2:00 a.m. on 7 July, someone overheard a dispute coming from their room and called the police.
+After interviewing witnesses and both occupants of the hotel suite, officers took Roberts into custody.
+Officers allegedly noticed Peters had a bloody nose and a bite mark.
+Peters did not want to press charges and Roberts was released several hours later.
+In a joint statement, the couple called it "an unfortunate incident and misunderstanding", and stated that they were "working together to move past it".
 Peters confirmed in March 2014 that he and Roberts were engaged.
 In March 2019, it was announced that Peters and Roberts had ended the relationship.

 Later in September 2019, Peters was pictured with the singer Halsey, and they were confirmed to be dating the following month.
 The couple were in a relationship until March 2020.